idehub/react-native-google-analytics-bridge/README.md

 ### trackScreenView(screenName)
 This method only takes one parameter, the name of the current screen view.
 E. g. `GoogleAnalytics.trackScreenView('Home')`.

-**Important**: Calling this will also set the "current view" in this session.
+**Important**: Calling this will also set the "current view" for other calls.
 So events tracked will be tagged as having occured on the current view, `Home` in this example.
-So it is important to keep this up-to-date.
+This means it is important to track navigation, especially if events can fire on different views.
 ### trackEvent(category, action, optionalValues = {})
-This method takes takes two required parameters, the event category and action.
-The optionalValues can be label, and value.
+This method takes takes two required parameters, the event `category` and `action`.
+The `optionalValues` has two possible properties, label and value.

+As the name implies, optionalValues can be left out, or can contain one or both properties.
+Whatever floats your boat.

 E. g. `GoogleAnalytics.trackEvent('testcategory', 'testaction');` or `GoogleAnalytics.trackEvent('testcategory', 'testaction', { label: "v1.0.3", value: 22 });`